SusuHao/Web-Analytics/README.md

 Analyzed users' WeChat contacts.

-Used both R and Python to do the community detection and key player detection.
+Used both R to do the community detection and key player detection.